katerebekah/csharp-dotnet-milestones/2-databases/exercises/DBS_SQL_LEARNING-THRU-DOING.md

 1. Provide a query showing a unique list of billing countries from the Invoice table.
 1. Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.
 1. Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.
 1. How many Invoices were there in 2009 and 2011?
-What are the respective total sales for each of those years?
+What are the respective total sales for each of those years?(include both the answers and the queries used to find the answers)
 1. Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.
 1. Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.
 HINT: [GROUP BY](http://www.sqlite.org/lang_select.html#resultset)
 1. Provide a query that includes the track name with each invoice line item.